fnando/i18n/README.md

 `Import "I18n" will always be undefined because the file "node_modules/i18n-js/dist/browser/index.js" has no exports [import-is-undefined]`.
 That happens because esbuild is resolving i18n to the `exports.browser` entry.
-To fix that, you can run esbuild with `--platform=neutral` and `--mainFields=main,module,browser`, overriding the default definition.
+To fix that, you can run esbuild with `--platform=neutral` and `--main-fields=import,require,module,main,browser`, overriding the default definition.

 Here's a command example: